jyore/jbclipy/README.md

     import jbclipy

-    # Create a JBMod instance
+    # Create a JBCliPy instance
     jbcli = jbclipy.JBCliPy()

     # Snapshot the current solution in case you need to revert